sem-noah/Sems-Game/README.md

 # Sems-Game
-This is a repository where the files for my first game called: 'Sems Game', is stored.
+This is a repository where the files for my first game called: `Sems Game`, is stored.
 <br><br><br>

 ## About